IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

 Note that [RFC 5646][rfc5646] allows the script of the text to be included after a hyphen, such as `ar-latn`, and clients should be aware of this possibility.
-This allows for full internationalization of the user interface components described in the response, as the labels as well as values may be translated in this manner; examples are given below.

 In the case where multiple values are supplied, clients _MUST_ use the following algorithm to determine which values to display to the user.

-* If all of the values are in the `@none` list, treated as not having a language associated with them, the client _MUST_ display all of those values.
+* If all of the values are associated with the `@none` key, the client _MUST_ display all of those values.
 * Else, the client should try to determine the user's language preferences, or failing that use some default language preferences.
 Then:
   * If any of the values have a language associated with them, the client _MUST_ display all of the values associated with the language that best matches the language preference.
   * If all of the values have a language associated with them, and none match the language preference, the client _MUST_ select a language and display all of the values associated with that language.
   * If some of the values have a language associated with them, but none match the language preference, the client _MUST_ display all of the values that do not have a language associated with them.

-Note that this does not apply to embedded textual bodies in Annotations, which use the Web Annotation pattern of `value` and `langauge` as separate properties.
+Note that this does not apply to embedded textual bodies in Annotations, which use the Web Annotation pattern of `value` and `language` as separate properties.

 ### 4.5.
 HTML Markup in Property Values